File Controller

 This facilitates the sharing of project files and files added to the file controller by ensuring that all files added to the file controller are present in the workspace folder.

-The number of files added will be displayed in File Controller.
+The number of files added will be displayed in the File Controller.

-Maximum 254 files can be added in file controller.
+A maximum of 254 files can be added in the file controller.

-Once after adding files to file controller, on relaunching file controller if any file not found to load, the error is indicated by showing “0 Bytes” size and invalid checksum as below,
+Once after adding files to the file controller, on relaunching the file controller, if any file is not found to load, the error is indicated by showing “0 Bytes” size and invalid checksum as below,

 Delete Files